sbehrens/docker_sketchy/README.md

 To Install Sketchy on an EC2 instance

 Launch an EC2 instance with Amazon Linux AMI
-- sudo apt-get install -y docker
+- sudo apt-get install -y docker.io
 - sudo service docker start

 Download sketchy repo from docker